The Stunt Man: Reception

-Roger Ebert wrote "there was a great deal in it that I admired... [but] there were times when I felt cheated".
+Reviewing it upon its release, Roger Ebert wrote "there was a great deal in it that I admired... [but] there were times when I felt cheated".
 He gave the film two stars but noted that others had "highly recommended" it.
 In an October 17, 1980, review in The New York Times, Janet Maslin noted "the film's cleverness is aggressive and cool," but concluded that although "the gamesmanship of The Stunt Man is fast and furious... gamesmanship is almost all it manages to be".
 Jay Scott called it "[t]he best movie about making a movie ever made, but the achievement merely begins there. ...
 Imagine a picture an eight-year-old and Wittgenstein could enjoy with equal fervor."
-Critic Pauline Kael considered it "a virtuoso piece of kinetic moviemaking" and rated it one of year's best films.
-She called O'Toole's comic performance "peerless".
+Pauline Kael considered it "a virtuoso piece of kinetic moviemaking" and rated it one of year's best films; she called O'Toole's comic performance "peerless".